Table of contents

 - radical innovation projects are allowed for more iteration and adjustment of initial plans

-- radical innovation project are hosted in separate organizational entities that allow for easy collaboration with internal and external partners
+- radical innovation projects are hosted in separate organizational entities that allow for easy collaboration with internal and external partners

 Measuring innovation performance